biodash/biodash.github.io/content/codeclub/S03E03_PCA/index.md

 ### Exercise 4

 Above, we plotted the scores for the first two PCs in our score plot and biplot.
-Now, *create a biplot with another combination of PCSs* (e.g., PC3 & PC4, or PC1 & PC3).
+Now, *create a biplot with another combination of PCSs* (e.g., PC1 & PC3, or PC3 & PC4 -- whatever you think will be more informative).

-Take a look at the help for the [`fviz_pca_biplot()`](https://rdrr.io/pkg/factoextra/man/fviz_pca.html) function by typing
+Take a look at the help for the [`fviz_pca()`](https://rdrr.io/pkg/factoextra/man/fviz_pca.html) function by typing
-[`?fviz_pca_biplot`](https://rdrr.io/pkg/factoextra/man/fviz_pca.html) to find out how you might be able to plot different PCs.
+[`?fviz_pca`](https://rdrr.io/pkg/factoextra/man/fviz_pca.html) to find out how you might be able to plot different PCs.

 <details>
 <summary>